ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 sidebar: true
 ---

 An Ethereum account is an entity with an Ether (ETH) balance that can send transactions on Ethereum.
-Accounts can be user-controlled or deployed as smart contracts which can accept ETH and send transactions based on inputs and events in the contract's code.
+Accounts can be user-controlled or deployed as smart contracts.

 ## Prerequisites